-- Press the "manual" button on the front.
-High pressure should automatically be selected, but if it's not for some reason, press the "pressure" button to toggle it to high.
+- Press the Manual (Pressure Cook for the new IP-DUO60) button on the front.
+High pressure should automatically be selected, but if it’s not for some reason, press the Pressure button to toggle it to high.

-- Use the minus button to back the time down to 6 minutes.
+- Use the plus or minus buttons to set the cook time to 6 minutes.
 Wait a few seconds and you should hear a beep.
-At this point, the display will read "on", indicating that the Instant Pot is pressuring up.
+At this point, the display will read “on”, indicating that the Instant Pot is pressuring up.
 Once it comes to pressure (about 9-10 minutes), it will switch to the timer to steam the eggs for 6 minutes.

 - When the timer goes off, use a thick towel or a pair of tongs to turn the steam release knob to “venting”.
 If you’ve never experienced this before, it can be pretty forceful, so stand back and allow the steam to escape.

-Notes on the Cooking Time for Instant Pot Eggs
+Cooking Time Notes for Instant Pot Boiled Eggs

 Recommended Instant Pot Accessories